 HIST 692 Thesis

 “National Self-Determination and Political Legitimacy after Versailles: the German-Polish Borderlands, 1919-1939.”
 In Marcus Payk and Roberta Pergher, eds.
-Beyond Versailles: Governance, Legitimacy, and the Formation of New Polities after the Great War (under review at Indiana University Press).
+Beyond Versailles: Governance, Legitimacy, and the Formation of New Polities after the Great War (forthcoming from Indiana University Press).

 “German State-Building in Occupied Poland as an Episode in Postwar Reconstruction, 1915-1918.”
-In James Retallack and Ute Planert, eds., Decades of Reconstruction: Postwar Societies, State-Building, and International Relations from the Seven Years War to the Cold War (Forthcoming from Cambridge University Press).
+In James Retallack and Ute Planert, eds., Decades of Reconstruction: Postwar Societies, State-Building, and International Relations from the Seven Years War to the Cold War (Cambridge University Press, 2017).

 “Nationalism, Imperialism, and Occupation in the Shatterzone of Empires.”
 In John Deak, Heather Perry, and Emre Sencer, eds., Russia’s Great War and Revolution: The Central Powers (Forthcoming from Slavica Publishers/ Indiana University).